 Deep fibromatosis typically develops in teenagers and young adults and the tumour can sometimes cause pain.
-Deep fibromatosis are non-cancerous (benign) tumours but the tumour can come back in the same area (local recurrence) after surgery.
-The tumour cells in deep fibromatosis will not, however, spread to other parts of the body (metastasize), as cancers are known to do.
+Although deep fibromatosis is a non-cancerous tumour, it can grow back in the same area after surgery.
+This is called a local recurrence.
+The tumour cells in deep fibromatosis will not, however, spread to other parts of the body, as cancers are known to do.

 There are different ways to treat deep fibromatosis.
 Your surgeon may recommend doing nothing, especially if it is a small tumour that is not growing and not causing you any symptoms.
 Alternatively, your surgeon may recommend removing the tumour.
 Some patients are offered chemotherapy or radiation therapy for large tumours or for tumours that have come back after being previously removed (local recurrence).

 The diagnosis of deep fibromatosis is usually made after a small piece of the tumour is removed in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.
 Sometimes additional tests such as immunohistochemistry or molecular testing may be performed to confirm the diagnosis.